Jaseci-Labs/jaseci/docs/docs/internals/planning_specs/native_type_system/lets_build.md

 # In practice, instead of a HypotheticalJacProtocol class, the TypeRelationship.is_subtype
 # or is_assignable_to could be augmented to perform these structural checks when a
-# target type is, for example, an abstract architype with only ability signatures.
+# target type is, for example, an abstract archetype with only ability signatures.
 ```

-Jac's `KW_ABSTRACT` modifier for abilities/architypes could define implicit protocols.
-An architype with abstract abilities would require implementers to provide concrete versions, forming a structural contract.
+Jac's `KW_ABSTRACT` modifier for abilities/archetypes could define implicit protocols.
+An archetype with abstract abilities would require implementers to provide concrete versions, forming a structural contract.

 ### Type Guards in Jac